lizbur10/lizbur10.github.io/_posts/2018-04-11-a_rails_project_thats_for_the_birds.markdown

 ```

-Alert readers may have picked up the fact that my edit form isn't really an edit form -- it's an add-more form.
+Finally, alert readers may have picked up the fact that my edit form isn't really an edit form -- it's an add-more form.
 Clearly this is not a permanent solution.
 I'll be glad when I can program it right using JavaScript.